surge-synthesizer/surge-synthesizer.github.io/manual/Surge.md

 generate a pulse wave, a sawtooth wave, a dual-saw wave or anything in between.

-A sub-oscillator provide a pulse-wave one octave below the main oscillator.
+A sub-oscillator provides a pulse-wave one octave below the main oscillator.
 Changing the pulse-width of the sub-oscillator does affect the main oscillator as well, as they will both change levels at the same time except that the main oscillator does it twice as often.